 And now, as we complete the work we began with the Save Campaign and move off of PLU's campus, it's time to invest in that community once again—this time, for our future.

 Through the KNKX Next campaign, we will set the foundation for KNKX's future—one that is more innovative and more accessible than ever before.
-With a $6 million investment from the community, we will build a new home in the heart of Tacoma, expand our presence in Seattle, and make new connections possible throughout our region.
+With a $6 million investment from the community, we will make new connections throughout our region.

-You saved this station, now with KNKX we’ll write the next chapter in our story of independence together!
+You saved this station and already helped us find a new home in Tacoma.
+Now we’ll write the next chapter in the KNKX story of independence together!

 To learn more about the KNKX Next campaign please contact our Director of Development Mary Dunaway.